JNaveenRoshan/Splunk_tutorial_materials/Admin_cant_delete/Readme.md

 <!-- ABOUT THE PROJECT -->
-## User Guide on Installing Splunk in Linux on Cloud
+## User Guide on How to delete events as administrator in Splunk